Best Protein Powders for Pregnancy

 - You’re vegan or vegetarian.
 You may be accustomed to leaning on vegan protein powders to help you meet your protein needs.

-Whatever the reason, using protein powder and drinking protein shakes is common during pregnancy, and the question of whether it is safe for mom and baby during this precious time is a common concern.
+Whatever the reason, using a pregnancy safe protein powder and drinking protein shakes is common during pregnancy, and the question of whether it is safe for mom and baby during this precious time is a common concern.

-What are the risks of drinking a protein shake during pregnancy?
+What are the risks of protein powders in pregnancy?

 Exposing your baby to too many toxins during development may result in some serious outcomes such as: